Mfhodges/mfhodges.github.io/_posts/2019-07-9-how-jekyll-works.md

 {:toc}
 -->

+## 🔧 This article is still under development 🔧

 In this tutorial you will gain an understanding of how static site generators like Jekyll function so you can more confidentially understand Jekyll tutorials and edit/build your own static site.